 How to Get a Fair Flat Rate Estimate

-You will want to be clear about what your move needs down to the finest details when working with flat-rate movers.
+You will want to be clear about your move needs down to the finest details when working with flat-rate movers.
 Estimates involve the number of items to move, their weight, and the time spent in the truck.
-Any changes to your schedule, especially if you have a long-distance move to complete, can create significant increases in cost.
+Any changes to your schedule, especially if you have a long-distance move to complete, can create significant cost increases.

 That is why you should ask for a signed and detailed quote for the moving services you need.
 Some providers charge more for moving furniture up a flight of stairs or handling specialty items, such as a piano or a pool table.

-Every move is a little different, but flat rate movers typically provide more value because everyone knows what to expect from the job.
+Every move is slightly different, but flat rate movers typically provide more value because everyone knows what to expect from the job.
 That means you can spend more time getting to know your new place instead of worrying about how long your truck sits in rush-hour traffic.